 * Origins: At this keyboarding, I've yet to Google it up whether Francis Crick (1916 - 2004) later changed his mind (or caved), but if so, I'll probably still agree with his arguments (page #51-53 and elsewhere in his 1981 book: Life Itself) --that even very basic forms of life "cannot have arisen by pure chance".
 What he presents appears to preclude life having arisen anywhere in, and in the known time span of the Earth -and maybe the known Universe.
 (No less a figure than Sir Fred Hoyle made nearly the same kind of a statement.)

 * But there's late breaking (December, 2017) news on that score.
-Scientists from UCLA and the University of Wisconsin-Madison have (as much as) discovered the extraterrestrial origin of live --by determining that there are fossilized life forms (retrieved from western Australia), which are simply too old and too complex to have evolved on the Earth (at that point in time).
+Scientists from UCLA and the University of Wisconsin-Madison have (as much as) discovered the extraterrestrial origin of live --by determining that there are fossilized life forms (retrieved from western Australia), which are simply too complex to have evolved on the Earth (at that point in time).
 It must have evolved elsewhere and (somehow) migrated here.
 Consequently (and IMHO): biological life (as we know it) is likely to be distributed throughout our galaxy, and maybe the Universe.